allanrehhoff/framework/README.md

 I also aim to keep this framework structured, everything has it's place, no variables or function calls in obscure random places.

-Therefore this framework will not be bundled with bloatware such as modules/components/addons/plugins and third-party libraries, more than absolutely necessary.
+Therefore this framework will not be bundled with bloatware such as modules/components/addons/plugins or other third-party libraries, more than absolutely necessary.
+Only exception to this rule is jQuery, while it is not strictly required, or mandatory to use, it simply is less verbose than native javascript, it is safe to remove this if preffered.

-In short all this does is serve as a kickstart to get a readable and stable codebase when starting up a new custom web project.
+In short, all this does is serve as a kickstart to get a readable and stable codebase when starting up a new custom web project.

 # Documentation

 ## Controller & Methods
-If you're familiar with opencart or other MVC frameworks you might already know the url-to-controller concept.
+If you're familiar with MVC frameworks you might already know the url-to-controller concept.
 Given the URL **yourdomain.tld/animal** will map to a controller as such **AnimalController.php** in the application/controllers/ directory.

 Your controllers must extend upon **Controller** to have all the neccessary functions available.